Redflex speed camera monitors traffic along State Highway 60 in Mesa, Arizona

 People who oppose the use of speed cameras because they say cameras are not here for safety.
 The cameras are there to generate revenue for the government.
 This is simply another tax on hard working Arizonans.
 Police officers should be the only ones authorized to issue traffic tickets.
 Besides, the use of cameras infringes on drivers' privacy and civil liberties."

-The first statement presents as facts that speed cameras:
+This is another instance of poll-rigging.
+The first statement falsely claims that speed cameras:

 - Have been proven to reduce speeding, collisions and fatalities